Overview

 Masters Students

-M.S. students within the biomaterials and therapeutic track must successfully complete either BME 7120 (Biocompatibility) or BME 6302 (Biomaterials) and at least one additional course from the list of Biomaterials and Therapeutics electives (shown below).
+M.S. students within the biomaterials and therapeutic track must successfully complete the biomaterials and therapeutic course requirements, and at least one additional course from the list of Biomaterials and Therapeutics electives (shown in the Handbook).
 Please, note that some of the courses are offered every other year and plan accordingly.

 Ph.D.
 Students